lbxa/COMP1511/README.md

 # HSC1917
-Lucas' and Andrew's stuff (feel free to grab some source code).
+Feel free to grab some source code.